 * WestEd is a Joint Powers Agency, authorized by a California Joint Powers Agreement (pdf) and governed by public entities in Arizona, California, Nevada, and Utah, with Board members representing agencies from these states and nationally.

-A nonprofit, public research and development agency, WestEd is tax exempt under Section 115(1) of the Internal Revenue Code.
+A nonprofit research and development agency, WestEd is tax exempt under Section 115(1) of the Internal Revenue Code.
 Because of this status, our work meets the giving guidelines of philanthropic organizations.

 WestEd, a research, development, and service agency, works with education and other communities to promote excellence, achieve equity, and improve learning for children, youth, and adults.